 MINIMUM RIGID BOARD ON AIR-IMPERMEABLE INSULATION R-VALUEa

-a Contributes to but does not supercede the requirements for insulation in the Washington State Energy Code (WAC 51-11).
+Contributes to but does not supersede the requirements for insulation in the Washington State Energy Code ( chapter 51-11

 1203.4 Natural ventilation.
 For other than Group R Occupancies, natural ventilation of an occupied space shall be through windows, doors, louvers or other openings to the outdoors.
 The operating mechanism for such openings shall be provided with ready access so that the openings are readily controllable by the building occupants.
 Group R Occupancies shall comply with the International Mechanical Code.